-- 1/4 cup brown sugar
+- ¼ cup brown sugar

-- 10 whole cloves
+- 10 whole dried cloves

-- 2 cinnamon sticks
+- 2 whole cinnamon sticks

-- 2 star anise
+- 2 whole star anise

-- 1 750ml bottle red wine
+- 1 bottle dry red wine

-- 1/4 cup brandy, bourbon, rum, or amaretto
+- ¼ cup brandy bourbon, rum, or amaretto

 - Garnish: orange slices, cinnamon stick, star anise

-- To make make spiced simple syrup: Combine orange juice and sugar in a medium saucepan, simmering over medium heat until sugar is dissolved.
+- To make spiced simple syrup: Combine orange juice and sugar in a medium saucepan, simmering over medium heat until sugar is dissolved.
 Add cloves, cinnamon sticks, and star anise and simmer until the liquid is reduced and starts to thicken.

 - Combine simple syrup with the wine: Reduce heat to medium-low and add red wine, being careful not to simmer or boil (which burns off the alcohol).
 Add liquor of choice (brandy or amaretto are great options), heating just below a simmer for about 15 minutes.

-- Heating tip: keep warm for up to four hours over a low heat, but do not boil.
+- Heating tip: Keep warm for up to four hours over a low heat, but do not boil.

-Prep Ahead: Combine mulling spices head of time (they also make great edible holiday gifts!); make spiced simple syrup up to a week ahead of time and reheat before making mulled wine.
+- Prep ahead: Combine mulling spices head of time (they also make great edible holiday gifts!); make spiced simple syrup up to a week ahead of time and reheat before making mulled wine.

-Leftovers and Storage: After cooling wine to room temperature, store in an airtight pitcher in the refrigerator for up to one week.
+- Leftovers and storage: After cooling wine to room temperature, store in an airtight pitcher in the refrigerator for up to one week.
 Reheat over the stove until warm, but not boiling.

-Nutrition notes: This holiday spiced wine recipe is a great low calorie celebratory drink.
+- Nutrition notes: This holiday spiced wine recipe is a great low calorie celebratory drink.
 The added sugar is a traditional ingredient addition that only slightly sweetens the wine, however you could omit it and it would still be a delicious holiday party option.